 Jim: Say it again.

 Jim: No, that’s good.
-Let me ask you this, too, um, you know, these barriers to emotional health, let’s cover a couple of more.
+Let me ask you this, too.
+You know, these barriers to emotional health, let’s cover a couple of more.
 You touched on them a little bit, but I really want to give the listener that perspective.
 Um, you point to the frantic pace of families today.
 Let’s start there.
 How is that contributing to the problem of emotional insecurity?

 Christi: Well, I think even for that, how often are we in such a rush as moms and dads?